Kris Rosales: NLEX Road Warriors

 Rosales took to coaching basketball for fourth graders while staying in shape while he was unsigned.
 He was then signed by the NLEX Road Warriors.
 He was expected to fill in for Kiefer Ravena, who had left the team to play in Japan, and be a backcourt partner for Kevin Alas.
 In his NLEX debut, he had nine points, three rebounds, and three assists in 19 minutes of a win over SMB.
 He dislocated his pinky against the Meralco Bolts, but he was still cleared to play.
 In a win over the Blackwater Elite, he matched his PBA career-high of 18 points while also giving four assists and two steals.

 The following season, Rosales had a PBA career-high 29 points on seven threes, but NLEX still lost to the Converge FiberXers.
 He missed Game 1 of their Philippine Cup quarterfinal against Magnolia due to health and safety protocols.
 He then missed some games in that year's Commissioner's Cup due to a calf strain, including the debut of his new coach Frankie Lim.
 Against the Bay Area Dragons, he had 12 points as the Dragons beat them by 20 points.

+NorthPort Batang Pier

+On December 11, 2023, Rosales was traded to the NorthPort Batang Pier in a three-team trade involving NorthPort, NLEX, and San Miguel Beermen.
+On June 7, 2024, he signed a one-year contract extension with the Batang Pier.

+San Miguel Beermen

+On August 5, 2024, Rosales was picked up by the San Miguel Beermen after he was released by NorthPort.